 - Select the appropriate groups for the new user:

 - 'jira-developers' can create, edit and log work (time spent) against issues

 - 'jira-administrators' has full access to Administration

-Note: these are simply defaults - you can change them at any time.
+- note: these are simply defaults - you can change them later.

 Once you've chosen who plays each role for each project, you can use those roles to define project permissions.
 When you edit permissions, you'll notice that by default permissions are set up for roles - rather than individual users or groups.
 The great thing about this is that those roles, and hence the connected permissions, can be changed per project - by people who aren't JIRA administrators.
 This is especially helpful if you have a large number of users to maintain, and want to keep JIRA administration restricted to just a few.

-- Global Permissions apply to JIRA as a whole: things like who can log in, created shared filters/dashboards, and perform bulk changes.
+Global Permissions apply to JIRA as a whole: things like who can log in, created shared filters/dashboards, and perform bulk changes.
 Go ahead and add 'administrators' to the Global Permission for 'Manage Group Filter Subscriptions'.

 Project Permissions control who can edit, delete, and perform other issue actions within a project.

 Issue Security Levels allow the visibility of individual issues to be adjusted, within the bounds of the project's permissions.